adamfairholm/PyroSnippets/readme.md

 ## Using Snippets

 After you install Snippets, it'll show up in the **Content** menu of PyroCMS.
 There are two areas, "Content" and "Setup".
-Setup is where you create the snippets and define any paramters.
+Setup is where you create the snippets and define any parameters.
 Content is where the snippet content is actually edited.

 Once you set a snippet, you can see the syntax to display it in your layouts and themes.
 It always follows this syntax:

 	{{ snippet:your_snippet_slug }}

-## Snippets
+## Snippet Types

 ### Text, HTML, and WYSIWYG